When Will The October Act Scores Be Available

 Trends and Latest Developments in ACT Score Release

 It is also worth noting that the ACT is continuously exploring new ways to enhance the testing experience and improve the accuracy and efficiency of its scoring process.
-This includes researching the use of artificial intelligence (AI) and machine learning (ML) to automate certain tasks, such as essay scoring and anomaly detection.
+Which means this includes researching the use of artificial intelligence (AI) and machine learning (ML) to automate certain tasks, such as essay scoring and anomaly detection.
 While these technologies are still in their early stages of development, they hold the potential to further streamline the scoring process and provide students with faster and more detailed feedback on their performance.

 Tips and Expert Advice for Managing the Wait